How Do I Know If My Siding Needs to Be Repaired?

 The Siding Has Visible Damage

-If a storm has just come through your area, or you’ve had a particularly windy day, it’s a good idea to spot-check your siding to look for any damage.
-A storm could cause cracks, holes, or other damage to sections of your siding.
-Physical damage like this may be repairable rather than requiring a full replacement of the siding so long as the siding is otherwise in good condition.
+We have all experienced East Tennessee storms.
+When they roll through our area, or we’ve had a particularly windy day, it’s a good idea to spot-check siding to look for any damage.
+Falling limbs and wind can cause cracks, lift, or other damage to sections of your siding.
+Physical damage like this may be repairable rather than requiring replacement of the siding as long as the siding is otherwise in good condition.

-It’s a good idea to check your siding regularly for physical damage because things like misthrown baseballs or falling tree branches can also damage your siding.
-Damage doesn’t always occur after a storm.
+Damage doesn’t always occur as part of a storm.
+It’s a good idea to periodically check your siding for physical damage because things like off-target baseballs or cracking due to UV radiation.
+These issues can do a number on your siding.

 Sign #2